skibidirizzyf/TweetsAgainstHumanity/README.md

 TAH is licensed under the [GNU General Public License v3.0](LICENSE).

-TAH is not affiliated with Twitter, Cards Against Humanity, or Balatro (but feel free to message me if you'd like to be).
+TAH is not affiliated with Twitter, Cards Against Humanity, or Balatro (but feel free to reach out if you'd like it to be).